HakoSwede/BCS/README.md

   `images/trades.png`.
 It can also be viewed below:
   ![Trades](images/trades.png)
 * A small comparison of performance under rebalancing or not:
-  * A dataset of summary statistics has been caluclated and included.
+  * A dataset of summary statistics has been calculated and included.
 The dataset is available in `datasets/stats.csv`.
 * Any other results you want to present:
   * TBD
 ---